Clever/wag/README.md

       * If it doesn't have a default value specified, the default value will be the nil value for the type

+### Contexts
+  * The first argument to every Wag function is a `context.Context` (https://blog.golang.org/context).
+Contexts play a few important roles in Wag.
+    * They can be used to set request specific behavior like a retry policy in client libraries.
+This includes timeouts and cancellation.
+    * They are used to pass metadata, like tracing information, across API requests.

+  * To get these benefits pass the context object to any subsequent network requests you make.
+    Many client libraries accept the context object, e.g.:
+      * **net/http**: If you're making HTTP requests, use the [golang.org/x/net/context/ctxhttp](https://godoc.org/golang.org/x/net/context/ctxhttp) package.
+      * **wag** If your handler consumes a `wag`-generated client, then pass the context object to these client methods.

+  * If you don't have a context to pass to a Wag function you have two options
+    * context.Background() - use this when this is the creator of the request chain, like a test or a top-level service.
+    * context.TODO() - use this when you haven't been passed a context from a caller yet, but you expect the caller to send you one at some point.

 ### Tracing
   `wag` instruments the context object with tracing-related metadata.
   This is done via [opentracing](http://opentracing.io/).